themanyone/FindAImage/README.md

 EOF
 ```

+## Launch the album

+Rename the album to something creative.
 Launch the album in the default web browser.

 `xdg-open album.html`

+Create a link to your album on the desktop.
+While viewing the album, simply drag the link in the address bar to the desktop.
+Or create a simlink from the command line.

+`ln -s album.html ~/Desktop/`

 Search for text captions in the browser by pressing `CTRL+F`.
 It will scroll to the image in question.
 Right click on your mug shots to copy them, paste them to social media, etc. You could also publish the album on a web server, [github pages](https://pages.github.com/), or [google drive](https://dev.to/matinmollapur0101/how-to-use-google-drive-to-host-your-website-1oen).
 Or good old-fashioned `lftp` to your server box.

-## Advanced usage
+## Advanced search

-Some javascript has been added to alternately show and hide groups of images based on what you type into a search bar.
+There is some javascript to alternately show and hide groups of images based on what you type into a search bar.
 For an example of this, look in the `memes` directory.
 You may use this so long as it doesn't become a hidden part of a commercial product.

 ## Closing thoughts

 Well, that's it.
-We built `llama.cpp`, downloaded a llava model, made some scripts, and built a static web page with AI-generated image captions.
+We built `llama.cpp`, downloaded a llava model, made some scripts, and built a photo album.
+We made a searchable web page, with AI-generated image captions.
+And we created a shortcut on the Desktop.
 What else could we be doing with the help of AI?

 ## Discuss